CivicSpaceAu/civicspaceau.github.io/index.md

 [Civic Space Australia](https://civicspace.au) is a not-for-profit local community social media platform, powered by Civic Space Software.

-Civic Space Australia is registered as an Incorporated Association in Australia, and an NFP/charity under the [Australian Charities and Not-for-Profits Commission](https://www.acnc.gov.au/), with the following subtypes:
+Civic Space Australia is registered as an Incorporated Association in Australia, established for the following purpose:

-- **Advancing culture.** Advancing culture through the use of an online platform to promote and foster local community arts and culture, and care for Australian heritage.
+- **Advancing culture.** Advancing culture through the use of online platforms to promote and foster local community arts and culture, and care for Australian heritage.
 - **Promoting reconciliation, mutual respect, and tolerance between groups of individuals that are in Australia.** Promote multicultural harmony through the online engagement of communities from diverse cultural backgrounds.
 - **Advancing the natural environment.** Advancing the natural environment through providing online collaboration tools for environmental activities conducted by members of the local community.